-Walk-up printing services consist of approximately 200 images or less.
 Walk-up service offers one-sided and two-sided copying and machine collating and stapling.
-A variety of paper weights, colors and size options $(8.5 \times 11, 8.5 \times 14, 11 \times 17)$ are available.
-Originals must be camera-ready for walk-up service.
-It is not necessary to fill out a form for this service.
+A variety of paper weights, colors, and size options (8.5 x 11, 8.5 x 14, 11 x 17) are available.
+Originals must be copy ready for walk-up service.
+Photocopying directly from a book is not permitted, make a hardcopy beforehand.